kelvinforteta/flutter_help_scout/README.md

 The Beacon SDK requires iOS 11.0+.

-*Note: For this plugin to work, add the following permission to your info.plist file (Optional)*
+*Note: For this plugin to work as expected, add the following permission to your info.plist file (Optional)*

 - `NSPhotoLibraryUsageDescription`
 - `NSCameraUsageDescription`